 - For small dogs (less than 35 pounds), slowly place ½ dropper into the ear canal.

-- Gently massage the base of ear for several minutes.
+- Gently massage the base of the ear for several minutes.

 - Keep the dog still for 5-15 minutes to allow the wax and debris to dissolve.

 - Allow the dog to shake head as needed to remove excess fluid.